 Bill Roberson/Digital Trends

-Why should you buy this: You want a seamless TV experience across Apple devices.
+Why should you buy this?
+The Apple TV 4K provides a seamless TV experience across all your Apple devices.

 Why we picked the Apple TV 4K: